yasshikasah362/New-folder/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## I completed the authentication with firebase that is user signin and signout
+## i also copleted the searching gifs
+## also complted the loading animation when the user search the gifs
+## i also completed the additional task that is like or dislike buttons
+## also added the next and previous buttons

 ## Learn More